 Note that this won't work with the cache: command, since the cached versions of your pages contain only the original, not yet rendered code.

-In August of 2017, Google updated their Search Guides and announced that they are using Chrome 41 for rendering.
-This was a game changer for SEO, because you could now check how Google actually renders a page instead of guessing and hoping for the best.
+This is a game changer for SEO, because now you can check how Google actually renders a page instead of guessing and hoping for the best.